 Meaning, Infiniti might not build the Black S, but rather, deploy the technology in other production cars.
 As we read before, the Project Black S is based on the Q60 Red Sport 400 coupe and is being developed in partnership with the Renault Sport F1 team.

-Most of the donor car’s body panels, including the hood (-3.02 kg), fenders, boot lid (-2.7 kg) and the roof (-10.2 kg), have been replaced with carbon fibre panels.
+Most of the donor car’s body panels, including the hood (-3.02 kg), fenders, boot lid (-2.7 kg) and the roof (-10.2 kg), have been replaced with carbon fibre panels that have cut down weight.
 The twin titanium exhaust tips have been crafted using 3D printing technology.

 The F1 team has helped with the aerodynamics of the prototype.
 The rear wing which is also finished in carbon fibre, apparently has a similar aerodynamic profile to the Renault Sport F1 Team’s Monza wing.

-The F1 team has used digital modelling technology for subtle changes to the shape and proportions of the wing, for a fine-tuned compromise between maximum straight-line stability and high-traction under cornering.
+The F1 team has used digital modeling technology for subtle changes to the shape and proportions of the wing, for a fine-tuned compromise between maximum straight-line stability and high-traction under cornering.

 In case you’re wondering, the two outlets in the bonnet draw heat away from the turbochargers and MGU-H units.